-Application for approval of The Tandara Lodge Community Inc. General Staff Enterprise Agreement 2017.
+Application for approval of the The Tandara Lodge Community Care Inc. General Staff Enterprise Agreement 2020.

-- [1] An application has been made for approval of an enterprise agreement known as The Tandara Lodge Community Inc. General Staff Enterprise Agreement 2017 (the Agreement).
+[1] An application has been made for approval of an enterprise agreement known as the The Tandara Lodge Community Care Inc. General Staff Enterprise Agreement 2020 (the Agreement).
 The application was made pursuant to s.185 of the Fair Work Act 2009 (the Act).
-It has been made by Tandara Lodge Community Care Inc. The Agreement is a single enterprise agreement. - [2] The Employer has provided written undertakings (the Undertakings).
-A copy of the Undertakings is attached in Annexure A to this decision.
-I am satisfied that the effect of accepting the Undertakings is not likely to: - (a) cause financial detriment to any employee covered by the Agreement; or - (b) result in substantial changes to the Agreement. - [3] The views of each person who the Fair Work Commission knows is a bargaining representative for the Agreement have been sought in relation to the Undertakings. - [4] Pursuant to subsection 190(3) of the Act, I accept the Undertakings. - Subject to the Undertakings, I am satisfied that each of the requirements of ss.186, 187, 188 and 190 as are relevant to this application for approval have been met. - [6] The Australian Nursing and Midwifery Federation and Health Services Union of Australia being bargaining representatives for the Agreement, have given notice under s.183 of the Act that they want the Agreement to cover them.
-In accordance with s.201(2) I note that the Agreement covers the organisations.
+It has been made by Tandara Lodge Community Care Inc. The Agreement is a single enterprise agreement.

+[2] The employer has provided written undertakings.
+A copy of the undertakings is attached in Annexure A. I am satisfied that the undertakings will not cause financial detriment to any employee covered by the Agreement and that the undertakings will not result in substantial changes to the Agreement.

+[3] I am satisfied that each of the requirements of ss.186, 187 and 188 as are relevant to this application for approval have been met.
+The Agreement does not cover all of the employees of the employer, however, taking into account the factors in Section 186(3) and (3A) I am satisfied that the group of employees was fairly chosen.

+[4] The Health Services Union, being a bargaining representative for the Agreement, has given notice under s.183 of the Act that it wants the Agreement to cover it.
+In accordance with s.201(2) I note that the Agreement covers the organisation.

+[5] The Australian Nursing and Midwifery Federation, being a bargaining representative for the Agreement, has given notice under s.183 of the Act that it wants the Agreement to cover it.
+In accordance with s.201(2) I note that the Agreement covers the organisation.

-[7] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 10 July 2018.
-The nominal expiry date of the Agreement is 30 June 2020.
+[6] The Agreement was approved on 22 October 2020 and, in accordance with s.54, will operate from 29 October 2020.
+The nominal expiry date of the Agreement is 30 June 2022.